slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On reading

 <!--
-Reading is not a race. read books avoid news. read the books they want to ban. if they wrote it to make money don't read it. listening to books is like drinking your vegetables -- naval -->
+listening to books is like drinking your vegetables. -- naval most books are propaganda
+-->

 > *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*

 Reading train your model of the world.
 Even if you forget most, its effect persists.

+Reading is not a race.
+If they wrote it to make money don't read it.
+Read the books they want to ban.

 > *'A book is less important for what it says than for what it makes you think.' -- Louis L'amour*